-Usually, the waiver of deductible would come into play when there is a major loss, such as a home insurance claim where the home has to be rebuilt or a fire.
+Usually, the waiver of deductible comes into play when there is a major loss, such as a home insurance claim where the home has to be rebuilt or a fire.

-If you have an insurance policy that has a waiver of deductible clause in the wording, you may also feel better about taking a higher deductible to save money on your insurance .
+If you have an insurance policy that has a waiver of deductible clause, you may also feel better about taking a higher deductible to save money on your insurance .

-Waivers of deductible are common on home insurance policies, health insurance policies for certain coverages, as well as in auto insurance.
+Waivers of deductible are common on home insurance policies, health insurance policies for certain coverages, as well as in car insurance.

-Some auto insurance companies will offer you the opportunity to buy a waiver of deducible, we talk more about this in number 2 below.
+Some car insurance companies will offer you the opportunity to buy a waiver of deductible.
 Be careful with "purchased" waivers because if the cost of the waiver of deductible is equal to the savings of a higher deductible, you're not really ahead.

 Are Waivers of Deductible Different With Each Insurance Company?

 Yes, waivers of deductible following a large loss will vary based on your insurance company and policy choice.
-You need to ask your insurance representative if your insurance company offers a deductible waiver and about the specific waiver amount on your policy to be sure.
+You need to ask your insurance representative if your insurance company offers a deductible waiver and what the specific waiver amount on your policy is.

 For example, high-end homeowner policies have deductible waivers, but the limit of the waiver may be higher, such as $50,000.
 Whereas a standard homeowner or renter, or condo policy may agree to waive the deductible only if the loss is over $10,000 or $25,000.
-There is no standard rule, it is an insurance company decision which is why you want to ask about it to be clear.
+There is no standard rule.
+The insurance company can decide when they will waive the deductible based on their client and target market.

 Knowing if and when your home insurance policy will waive the deductible can be very helpful in deciding when to increase your deductible to save money.
 Insurance companies use this as a strategic advantage and value-add to offer clients.

-Amanda was shopping for her first home insurance and wanted to save money on the costs while still getting good coverage.
+Let's say Amanda was shopping for her first home insurance and wanted to save money on costs while still getting good coverage.

-Her broker presented her with three insurance company options, the annual price was the same for each, but the terms of the policy were different:
+Their broker presented them with three insurance company options, the annual price was the same for each, but the terms of the policy were different: